 UMUC students with superior academic records have the opportunity to join several national honor societies.
-If you believe you are eligible for any of the following societies, you may obtain more information and application forms at www.asia.umuc.edu/honors (Asia) or www.europe.umuc.edu/honors (Europe).
+If you believe you are eligible for any of the following societies, you may obtain more information and application forms at www.asia.umuc.edu/honors.